The Cost of Reasoning: Chain-of-Thought Induces Overconfidence in Vision-Language Models: Method

-We evaluate uncertainty under reasoning within the selective generation framework, where a model may abstain from answering when its confidence falls below a threshold.
-In this setting, the model produces answers for only a subset of inputs (coverage), rejecting uncertain predictions and trading off coverage against error rate (risk).
+In the selective generation framework, the model produces answers for only a subset of inputs (coverage), rejecting uncertain predictions and trading off coverage against error rate (risk).
 Given a confidence score $g(x)$ for input $x$, predictions are accepted only when $g(x) \ge \tau$ for some threshold $\tau$, otherwise we abstain from providing an answer.
 Varying $\tau$ reveals a trade-off between coverage level and risk, and provides a pragmatic evaluation of how effectively an uncertainty estimate identifies unreliable predictions.